 Black people are vilified every time we speak out against racism and the many instances of injustice against us, yet we're "divisive," "violent," and in need of "calming down."

 Sorry-not-sorry, but I'm not going to "calm down" to preserve your comfort.
 I'm not going to be nicey-nice because you don't want to feel guilt about your complacency.

 It doesn't matter how liberal you say that you are.
 Being liberal doesn't automatically equal being anti-racism.
-If you feel discomfort when it comes to how POC choose to protest against the racism we've been forced to face on a daily basis, you're still centering yourself.
-Unpack your privilege, be an intersectional supporter, and for the love of biscuits, listen and let POC speak without talking over us.
+If you feel discomfort when it comes to how black people choose to protest against the racism we've been forced to face on a daily basis, you're still centering yourself.
+Unpack your privilege, be an intersectional supporter, and for the love of biscuits, listen and let black folks speak without talking over us.